Chris Cillizza

-Christopher Michael Cillizza (/sᵻˈlɪzə/; born February 20, 1976) is an American political commentator, who worked for the television news channel CNN from 2017-2022.
+Christopher Michael Cillizza (/sᵻˈlɪzə/; born February 20, 1976) is an American political commentator, who worked for the television news channel CNN from 2017 to 2022.
 Prior to joining CNN, he wrote for The Fix, the daily political blog of The Washington Post, and was a regular contributor to the Post on political issues, a frequent panelist on Meet the Press, and an MSNBC political analyst.

-Cillizza is also a co-host of The Tony Kornheiser Show sports podcast.
-In April 2017, Cillizza began working for CNN, including writing and onscreen appearances.
-He was terminated by CNN in December 2022.
+Currently, he maintains a political blog.

 Early life and education

 Cillizza was born and raised in Marlborough, Connecticut.
-He attended The Loomis Chaffee School (which he sometimes refers to jokingly as the "Loomis Chaffee School for the Rich," borrowing a line from Tony Kornheiser), an independent boarding school in Windsor, Connecticut, and graduated in 1994.
+He attended The Loomis Chaffee School an independent boarding school in Windsor, Connecticut, and graduated in 1994.
 He attended Georgetown University from 1994 to 1998, where he graduated with a B.A. in English.
 He currently resides in Falls Church, Virginia with his wife and two children.
 He is of Sicilian and Irish descent.

 Career

 After working as a novelist and later an intern for conservative writer George Will, Cillizza began his career in journalism.
-He initially desired to work as a sports writer, but decided that sports "would be less fun" than politics.
 He later worked on the Washington, D.C. newspaper Roll Call prior to joining The Washington Post.
 For The Cook Political Report he covered gubernatorial races and southern House races.
 He wrote a column on politics for Congress Daily.
 During his four years at Roll Call, which he joined in June 2001, he reported on campaign politics from the presidential to the congressional level, finishing his time at Roll Call as the paper's White House correspondent.

 His freelance work has appeared in publications such as The Atlantic Monthly, Washingtonian, and Slate.
 He has also been a guest on CNN, Fox News Channel and MSNBC.
-After multiple guest appearances on the network, he was named an MSNBC Political Analyst, a position he resigned when he accepted a position at CNN.
+After multiple guest appearances on the network, he was named a MSNBC Political Analyst, a position he resigned when he accepted a position at CNN.
 He is also a frequent panelist on Meet the Press.

+He is an adjunct faculty at the S.I.
+Newhouse School of Public Communications of Syracuse University.

 The Fix

 Cillizza founded the blog The Fix in 2005 and wrote for it on a regular basis until he joined CNN in 2017.
 The blog's focus was American electoral politics, with Cillizza commenting on gubernatorial, Congressional and presidential elections.
 He hosted the weekly Fix live chat.
-Cilizza also oversaw a monthly trivia contest called "Politics and Pints" at the Washington, D.C. bar Capitol Lounge.